 |There's a third door in this picture.
 Trust me on that.
 Or fourth, if you count in the door back to the seating isle.|

 Now that you're at the end game, you'd think it's all smooth sailing from here, but no. Matches and airsick bag, those are two of the three items you'll need.
-The matches are all the way back in the previous island, so if you don't have them, restore.
-And the airsick bag is, surprisingly enough, in the airplane.
-After you have all the things you need, you can finally proceed to the volcano fortress of Nonookee, make a bomb out of hair spray and airsick bag (and because of a parser bug you'll need to do it in specific terms or you'll fail).
+The matches are all the way back to the previous island, so if you don't have them, restore.
+And the airsick bag is, surprisingly enough, in the aeroplane.
+After you have all the things you need, you can finally proceed to the volcano fortress of Nonookee, make a bomb out of hairspray and airsick bag (and because of a parser bug you'll need to do it in specific terms or you'll fail).
 In any case, if you succeed, you can just sit back and watch the end sequence roll on.